-EMSWCD operations are currently organized into four programmatic units: 1) Urban Lands; 2) Rural Lands; 3) Conservation Legacy; and 4) Finance and Operations.
-The bulk of this work plan is organized according to these programmatic units (Sections 5-8).
+During the next Fiscal Year, EMSWCD operations will be organized into four programmatic units, including a new program and eliminating/consolidating the Conservation Legacy program: 1) Urban Lands; 2) Rural Lands; 3) Finance and Operations; 4) newly formed Community Outreach and Engagement.
+The bulk of this work plan is organized according to these programmatic units (Sections 5 - 8).
 An organizational chart for EMSWCD is given in Figure 1.